HenrySaya/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 This is a function that returns the nth code of a lidtint_t linked list. index is the index of the node if the node does not exist the function will return NULL

+## 8-sum_listint.c
+This is a functioon that returns the sum of all the data of listint_t linked list